Guernsey Number: 7, 2, 8, 1

 Advertiser Team of the Year: 1962, 1963, 1965, 1966,1967, 1968, 1972

 South Australian Games: 9

 Robert Oatey will be remembered as one of Norwood's greatest ever footballers.
 A courageous, creative and determined rover, he rarely played a poor game for the Redlegs.

-His early schooling was at Wellington Road Primary School, before progressing to Norwood High where he captained the team and won the 1960 Quinn medal (awarded to the best high school footballer).
+His early schooling was at Wellington Road Primary School (now Trinity Gardens School) , before progressing to Norwood High where he captained the team and won the 1960 Quinn medal, awarded annually to the best high school footballer.
 Later that year he was a member of the Norwood Senior Colts premiership team

 Oatey won his first best and fairest award in 1967, kicking 45 goals in 17 matches.